If you want to help a person who’s been sexually harmed the best thing you can do is be someone they can trust and not make any judgements.

 They might want to report what’s happened to the Police, or they may not be ready to talk to anyone.

-How you respond to them can make a difference.
-Here is a list of things you can do which will help them get the right support.
+How you respond to someone who’s been sexually harmed can make a difference.
+Here is a list of things you can do which will help them get the right support:

-- Aim to give comfort and support, rather than advice.
+- Give comfort and support, rather than advice.

 - Listening can be more important than talking.